Most recently updated on June 12, 2022

 In the decade after the incentives were enacted, film production spending in the state rose from $93 million to $2 billion.
 In recent years, Georgia has been the locale for a number of popular movies and shows, including “The Walking Dead” and “Atlanta.”

-Georgia’s film industry in facing a challenge.
+Georgia’s film industry is facing a challenge.
 In May 2019, Governor Brian Kemp signed a so-called “heartbeat” abortion law that restricts most abortion procedures after six weeks of pregnancy.
 A number of Hollywood film companies immediately pulled their productions from the state.
 One of them was a Netflix project that would have created 300 jobs.
 Others have threatened to do so if the Georgia law is upheld by the courts.
 Still others, including directors J.J.
 Abrams and Jordan Peele, have decided to film their movies in Georgia but donate profits to fight the abortion bill.

 In July 2020, a federal judge struck down the law, saying it was unconstitutional.
 The governor has said he will appeal the decision, perhaps to the U.S. Supreme Court.
+A federal appeals court heard arguments in the case in late September 2021.
+A ruling is pending with the appeals justices saying they are waiting to see how the U.S. Supreme Court rules on its Roe v Wade decision.

 In March, the justices ruled in the state’s favor in a dispute with Florida over water usage on the Flint River.
 There are also cases working their way through lower courts between Alabama and Georgia over water rights along the rivers that border those two states.